Tuesday, Jul 15, 2014

 The Workforce Development Division (WFDD) of the National Urban League is seeking an experienced curriculum developer with the ability to deliver a high- impact career readiness and anti-violence curriculum targeted to the needs of court-involved youth.

-- Development Manager THE POINT Community Development Corp.
+- Project Manager Alembic Community Development

 All Jobs | Post a Job

 - New York Choral Society 54th Annual Summer Sings--Mozart: Requiem

 - Peking Opera - 120th Anniversary of Mei Lanfang